riponalmamun/AI-powered-chatbot-for-financial-policy-documents/README.md

 The main goal is to demonstrate how AI can combine document retrieval with natural language processing to provide clear, context-aware responses.

+# 🚀 Features

+1. Conversational chatbot for financial policy queries

+2. Built using Python + Streamlit

+3. Easy to deploy locally or on cloud platforms

+4. Customizable Q&A system

 # ⚙️ How It Works

 1. **Extract Data –** The document (PDF) is parsed and split into smaller sections.
 Each section is stored with metadata (page number/section).